Social Studies and Team Lead

 Improve student engagement using discourse/word wall (code switching) and cosmopolitan classroom tactics

-Stephanie Smekens is a teacher leader and teaches eighth grade US History at DCIS Montbello Middle School (DCISM).
-She has been at DCISM teaching career began a little over four years, and she has been at DCISM for a little over two and a half years.
+Stephanie Smekens is an eighth grade teacher leader and teaches US History at DCIS Montbello Middle School (DCISM).
+She has been teaching a little over four years, and she has been at DCISM for a little over two and a half years.
 Soon after starting at DCIS, her principal approached her with the opportunity to be involved in Growth Through Connections (GTC), thinking it was a great opportunity for Stephanie.
 She was initially hesitant about being involved in a program that would require missing some school due to trainings and labs, but she immediately started using the strategies she’s learned in Growth Through Connections in not only her teaching practice but to enhance the teaching practice of the teachers she leads.

 Stephanie’s teaching philosophy has always been about building relationships with students first, which she says came from her experience in athletic coaching before she was a teacher.
 She believes teaching should be more than content knowledge, curriculum and skills.
 She values relationships and being “real” with her students.

 The Growth Through Connections Program was designed to help teachers reflect on their beliefs and biases so that they may build strong connections with students and provide learning experiences that are joyful, rigorous, and personalized.
 Research has proven that in order for students to realize their full potential, two factors must be present.
 First, students must have strong relationships with their teachers that are based on respect, trust and an understanding of what makes each person -- the student and teacher -- tick.
 Second, students must see their learning as relevant and meaningful; students must authentically relate to their experiences throughout a school day.